mozilla/ca-policy/InclusionPolicy.md

 11. We consider the criteria for CA operations published in any of the following documents to be acceptable:

-    * Clause 7, "Requirements on CA practice", in ETSI TS 101 456 V1.4.3 or
-      later version, [Policy requirements for certification authorities issuing qualified certificates][ETSI-101-456] (only applicable to electronic
-      signature certificate issuance; applicable to either the "QCP public" or "QCP public + SSCD" certificate policies);

-    * Clause 7, "Requirements on CA practice", in ETSI TS 102 042 V2.3.1 or
-      later version, [Policy requirements for certification authorities issuing public key certificates][ETSI-102-042] (as applicable to the "EVCP" and "EVCP+" certificate policies, DVCP and OVCP certificate policies for publicly trusted certificates - baseline requirements, and any of the "NCP", "NCP+", or "LCP" certificate policies);

     * WebTrust ["Principles and Criteria for Certification Authorities 2.0" or later][WebTrust-2.0] and ["SSL Baseline Requirements Audit Criteria V1.1"][WebTrust-BRs] (as applicable to SSL certificate issuance) in